-You can submit an NEC at any time of year, but the timing of this notification is important.
-You must refer to the relevant regulations for more information on the timing of NECs.
-See the regulations below.
+You can submit an NEC at any time of the year, but the timing of this notification is important.
+You should refer to our NEC policy for more information.
+It is also important that you:

-Need to talk to someone about your circumstances?
-Contact your School administration team.
+Contact your Academic School administration team or personal tutor.
 You can find their details on NOW or in your course handbook.

 What is an NEC?

-It enables you to seek guidance and support from your Academic School and, as appropriate, from Student Support Services.
+An NEC enables you to seek guidance and support as appropriate from:

-If your NEC is upheld, then you may be granted an extension or you may be offered the chance to attempt the assessment (e.g. exam) at the next assessment point.
+If we uphold your NEC, we may grant you an extension.
+We may also offer you the chance to attempt the assessment or exam at the next assessment point.

-Extenuating Circumstances are not problems arising from circumstances within your reasonable control.
+Extenuating circumstances are not problems arising from things within your reasonable control.
 Examples include IT issues, holidays, travel to exams, and so on.

 Am I eligible to submit an NEC?

-Remember, if you submit coursework, sit an exam or attend an assessment event, then you are accepting that your performance will be judged on its merits alongside that of your peers.
-Where you decide to attend an assessment event you cannot submit an NEC after that event.
+When you submit coursework, sit an exam, or attend an assessment, you accept we'll judge your performance on its own merits alongside that of your peers.
+Where you decide to attend an assessment event, you cannot submit an NEC after that event.

 How do I submit an NEC?

-Although you may submit an NEC at any time of year, please note that the timing of this notification is important.
-You must refer to the relevant regulations for more information on the timing of NECs:
+You may submit an NEC at any time of year, but the timing of this notification is important.
+Refer to the relevant regulations for more information on the timing of NECs.

 The submission of your NEC form is not evidence in itself.
-You need to be able to substantiate your case with independent documentary evidence (i.e. something which is not your assertion alone).
+You need to be able to substantiate your case with independent documentary evidence.
+Independent evidence is something more than your assertion alone.
 The evidence should normally be original (i.e. a doctor's note) and not a copy.
-If you have difficulty with this, then you should contact your School Administrator immediately.
+If you have difficulty with this, contact your School Administrator immediately.

 What is appropriate evidence for my NEC?